Matthew4335/MLProject/index.md

     <img src="ConfusionMatrixGMM.jpg" alt="Confusion Matrix">
 </div>

 Below are the clusters the model generated.
-In blue are the players it predicted to not make All-Rookie, and in red are the players it did.
+In blue are the players the model predicted to make All-Rookie, and in red are the players it did not.
 It appears that GMM has a hard time capturing exactly what makes a rookie as impactful as an All-Rookie member, and will particularly struggle with borderline players.

 <div style="text-align:center;">
     <img src="GMMClusters.png" alt="Confusion Matrix">